 How to Make Sugar Free Oatmeal Cookies

-These healthy trail mix cookies are so simple to make!
-There is a full recipe card below.
+These sugar free oatmeal cookies are so simple to make!
+There is also a full recipe card below.

-- Combine wet ingredients: Mix melted coconut oil, vanilla, cinnamon, baking soda and salt.
+- Prep wet ingredients: In a small bowl, whisk together flaxseed and water, and let the mixture sit for 10 minutes.
+In another large bowl, mash bananas and add melted coconut oil, vanilla, cinnamon, baking soda and salt.
 Add in the flaxseed mixture and whisk well.

 - Add dry ingredients: Add oats and oat flour and mix well.
-Don’t be surprised that your dough will come out pretty thick.
+Don’t be surprised that cookie dough will come out pretty thick.
+Throw in chopped nuts and dried fruit, stir.

 - Form cookies: Scoop cookie batter onto baking sheet using a large ice cream scoop or a cookie scoop (a large tablespoon works too!).
 Flatten with the back of the scoop or a large spoon.
 Don’t worry, these cookies will not spread out more during baking.